 It should be paid before moving into the residence and will often be paid together with the rent for the first month.

 Example: If the rent is 5,000 DKK.
 The landlord requires the first month’s rent as well as 3 months prepaid rent and 3 months deposit.
-That means that before the tenant move in, they have to pay 35,000 kr.
+That means that before the tenant moves in, they have to pay 35,000 kr.

 There is no limit to how early you may be required to pay prepaid rent and deposit.
 When renting project apartments, it is often seen that the amounts must be paid up to 6 months before moving in.
 In these cases, it is very important to keep in mind that you need to be sure that the landlord is real and you are not being scammed.